Perpetrators, victims, and bystanders: Victims

-Part of the violence enacted by perpetrators upon victims is in this way that perpetrators define the identity of their victim population.
-By overwriting the victims' ways of defining themselves and fabricating boundaries between the victim group and the overall population, perpetrators bring victims into a group of which they might not otherwise consider themselves a member, and separate them from groups to which they previously belonged.
+Part of defining themselves and fabricating boundaries between the victim group and the overall population, perpetrators bring victims into a group of which they might not otherwise consider themselves a member, and separate them from groups to which they previously belonged.
 Even where the victims are not killed in mass violence, this "otherness" places them at risk for other forms of elimination such as cultural genocide or forced assimilation.
 In these ways, the victim group might be eliminated even if individuals from the group remain alive, which on its own meets several definitions of genocide.

 Victims are in part defined by their apparent lack of choices in the face of perpetrators' violence.
 Ehrenreich and Cole describe the victims' place in mass atrocity this way: "The spectrum for the victim group is not one of power or action (i.e., degree of involvement in or avoidance of the destruction process) but reaction.
 The only decisions open to the victim group are what survival strategies to attempt at any given moment in order to avoid an immediate or impending action by the perpetrator group."
 They go on to explain that victims' options are directly proportional to how rapidly the perpetrators are able to advance their acts of violence.

 Bystanders

 Most researchers admit the role of "bystander" is the most complex and dynamic of the perpetrator-victim-bystander triad.
 Giorgia Donà explains the bystander category in her 2018 research about the Rwandan Genocide as people who "neither partake in the act of violence nor flee from it."
-She emphasizes the fluidity of the bystander role, noting:"Boundaries between [roles] are often unclear and blurred and can change over time and across space.
-While certain identities may become characterized by their bystanding behaviours, it is important to note that bystanding is a behaviour and not a fixed identity, and thus one's status as a bystander may change depending on personal circumstances or volitions."A person, therefore, might shift between perpetrator, victim, and bystander roles.
+She emphasizes the fluidity of the bystander role, noting:

+Boundaries between [roles] are often unclear and blurred and can change over time and across space.
+While certain identities may become characterized by their bystanding behaviours, it is important to note that bystanding is a behaviour and not a fixed identity, and thus one's status as a bystander may change depending on personal circumstances or volitions.

+A person, therefore, might shift between perpetrator, victim, and bystander roles.
 Furthermore, their bystander behavior may be influenced by the relative danger or safety of shifting to perpetrator or victim roles.
 Ehrenreich and Cole explain bystanders have options "to support [or] avoid the perpetrator group" and to influence perpetrators and the violent event itself through "overt (e.g., petitions or demonstrations of public opinion) or covert (e.g., resistance) actions."
 They also note that, in genocide, bystanders are excluded from the ethnic group perpetrators designate for destruction.
 Finally, bystanders might also benefit from annihilation of the victim group by acquiring property confiscated from victims.
 Bystanders, therefore, remains one of the most complex categories of this triad.